dsgiitr/graph_nets/GCN/GCN.md

 At each layer, these features are aggregated to form the next layer’s features using the propagation rule $f$.
 In this way, features become increasingly more abstract at each consecutive layer.

-Yes that is it, we already have some function to propagate information across the graphs which can be trained in a semi-supervised way.
-Using the GCN layer, the representation of each node (each row) is now a sum of its neighbors features!
-In other words, the layer represents each node as an aggregate of its neighborhood.
+Yes, that is it, we already have some function to propagate information across the graphs which can be trained in a semi-supervised way.
+Using the GCN layer, the representation of each node (each row) is now a sum of its neighbour's features!
+In other words, the layer represents each node as an aggregate of its neighbourhood.

-**But, Wait is it so simple?**
+<b>But, Wait is it so simple?</b>

 I'll request you to stop for a moment here and think really hard about the function we just defined.

 Is that correct?

-**STOP**
+<b>STOP</b>

 ....